 Light and fluffy Cranberry Orange Scones are perfect for breakfast, afternoon tea or snack time.
-Fragrant with orange zest and cinnamon, these buttermilk scones are absolutely bursting with fresh cranberries.
+Fragrant with orange zest and cinnamon, these buttermilk scones are absolutely bursting with tangy cranberries.

 Between my 7-year stint at a British tea shop and baking for family and friends, at this point in my life I’ve baked, literally, tens of thousands of scones.

 I love baking with seasonal produce, both fruits and vegetables.
 At the end of this post you’ll find a whole bunch of special scones recipes you might want to try.

 These scones feature the classic flavor combination of cranberries and orange.

 - All purpose flour – Medium protein all purpose flour makes a scones that has enough structure to rise high in the oven, but also makes a tender crumb.

 - Buttermilk – Acidic buttermilk tenderizes the scones.
 If you don’t have fresh buttermilk, buttermilk powder is the best substitute.
 Mix the buttermilk powder according to the directions before adding to the scones.

 - Sugar – Just enough sugar is added to lightly sweeten and tenderize the dough.

 - Fresh orange zest – The oil in orange zest is where the flavor is at.